jackyzha0/quartz/content/notes/docker.md

 - setup
 ---

-If you want to host Quartz on a specific machine, it may be easier to [install Docker Compose](https://docs.docker.com/compose/install/) and follow the instructions below (than to [install Quartz's dependencies manually](notes/preview%20changes.md)).
+If you want to host Quartz on a machine without using a webpage hosting service, it may be easier to [install Docker Compose](https://docs.docker.com/compose/install/) and follow the instructions below than to [install Quartz's dependencies manually](notes/preview%20changes.md).
 ## Hosting Quartz Locally

-You can serve Quartz locally at `http://localhost:1313` with the following script:
+You can serve Quartz locally at `http://localhost:1313` with the following script, replacing `/path/to/quartz` with the actual path to your Quartz folder.

 docker-compose.yml
 ```